wwu-mmll/photonai_graph/documentation/docs/dynamic_utils.md

 A module focused on functions and constructors for dynamic graph data.

-!!!Warning Currently under development and constantly evolving.
+!!! note "Warning" Currently under development and constantly evolving.
 Use with caution.

 ## CofluctTransform